The Famous Kitchen: Unique Teochew/Cantonese Fusion Seafood!

 This restaurant is closed Humans have an innate fascination for novelty.
 I think I speak on behalf of most foodies here that one of the really exciting things about being a foodie is being able to taste something new.
 Actually, a foodie is like a collector of sorts.
 Some people collect stamps (I don’t know […]

-This post is dedicated to my Papa One of my fondest childhood memories is when the crabs that my father bought escaped from the pail and we had to spend a good part of the day looking into every corner of the house to find them!
-My Pa is a big fan of crabs but […]
+Huat Kee Crab Supplier is no longer in operation This post is dedicated to my Papa One of my fondest childhood memories is when the crabs that my father bought escaped from the pail and we had to spend a good part of the day looking into every corner of the house to find them! […]

 This place is closed Its hard to imagine Singapore having farms, but we do have small pockets of land in our tiny island that has been set aside for agriculture.
 They don’t produce enough food to feed all of us, but its nice to know that there are places that we can go to that […]